cloudtraveler/avxlabs-docs/docs/ace-hybrid/_sources/docs/lab8.md

 Commit
 ```

-SSH to the Public IP of the instance **_aws-us-east2-spoke1-test1_**.
+SSH to the Public IP of the instance **_azure-us-west-spoke2-test1_**.

 Ping the following instances:
+- **aws-us-east2-spoke1-test1** in AWS
 - **aws-us-east2-spoke1-test2** in AWS
 - **gcp-us-central1-spoke1-test1** in GCP
 - **azure-us-west-spoke1-test1** in Azure
-- **azure-us-west-spoke2-test1** in Azure

-Thit time all pings will be successful, thanks to the inter-rule applied between bu1 and bu2.
+Thit time all pings will be successful, thanks to the inter-rule applied between bu2 and bu1.

 ```{figure} images/lab10-pingallok.png
 ---